KylePetitt7edu/PetittK-MATH4640-FinalProject-Topic33/README.md

 $$\dot{x} = -0.4x$$

+given

+$$x(0) = x_0$$

-This ODE can be solved analytically yielding the equation
+This IVP can be solved analytically (this exercise is left to the reader) yielding the equation

 $$x(t) = x_0e^{-0.4t}$$

 where $x_0$ is the given initial condition.
-Using Forward Euler integration
+Using Forward Euler integration,

-$$x_{i+1} = \dot{x}_i\Delta t + x_i$$
+$$x_{i+1} \approx hf(x_i,t_i) + x_i = -0.4x_ih+x_i$$

-and varying the value of $\Delta t$, we can produce this plot showing how the size of $\Delta t$ can directly affect the accuracy of the integration.
+the given initial condition, and varying the value of $h$, we can produce this plot showing how the size of $h$ can directly affect the accuracy of the integration.

 ![](MATH4640_FinalProject_Figure-TimestepComparison.jpg)

 We see by inspection that this algorithm is only useful for sufficiently small time steps.
-As the size of the time step is decreased, the approximation converges to the analytical solution.
+As the size of the time step is decreased, the approximation converges to the analytical solution as expected.